 (Post-Election update: With a PC win, what is in store for housing in Toronto?
 We will keep watch on how these election promises unfold: Here is an interesting article about Doug Ford's stance on housing and other issues: "The Big Economic Challenges Awaiting Doug Ford".).

-Stay tuned for Part Two, with more insight on the condominium market, how the concept of value is shifting in Toronto real estate and how Buyer behaviour has adapted!
+In Part Two, I'll share more insight on the condominium market, how the concept of value is shifting in Toronto real estate and how Buyer behaviour has adapted!
 I'll also talk about how a balanced market needs attention to supply and demand.

 Are you considering buying or selling your property?
 In order to navigate Toronto's complex real estate market, you need to not only accurately chart a path, you need to have a comprehensive view of market influences.
 With decades of in-the-trenches experience and a multi-disciplinary education in housing, my team and I can offer relevant support to understand the dynamics of our housing industry.